 Wisteria is called Fuji in Japanese and there are wisteria trees in blossom: pearly white, baby blanket pink and a little purple.
 There's even a Monet style bridge with a pink fringe on top.
-One ‘but’ today is that the famous giant trees that provide the trellis blossoms are not yet in bloom.
+One ‘but’ today is that the famous giant trees, which provide the trellis blossoms are not yet in bloom.

 I brought a selfie stick with me, but I haven't had the confidence to try it out yet.
 Though if I can't use a selfie here where can I?
 When in Japan..... where's the best wisteria tree?

-The other ‘but’ is that the rich wisteria scent that pervades the park has attracted some enormous hornet like insects that look identical to killer bees.
+The other ‘but’ is that the rich wisteria scent, which pervades the park, has attracted some enormous hornet like insects, that look identical to killer bees.
 They are gliding down the paths, hovering in and out of the ducking visitors.
 It could make for some interesting pictures.

 And who knew that the iPhone automatically creates an album for your selfies?